For children who will think and lead in English at the highest levels

 1. Read

-Students read classical and analytical texts chosen at or just above their current Lexile level — from Alice in Wonderland and Treasure Island to Poe and analytical non-fiction at progressively greater complexity.
+Students read classical and SAT-must read texts chosen at or just above their current Lexile level — from Alice in Wonderland and The Invisible Man, to The War of the Worlds, progressively greater complexity.
 No simplified versions.
 The text is the raw material.

 2. Think